 5the blind receive their sight, and the lame walk, the people with skin diseasesb are cleansed, and the deaf hear, and the dead are raised, and the poor have good news proclaimed to them,

 6and blessed is the one who will not fall away because of me.”

-7And as these went their way, Jesus began to say to the multitudes concerning John, “What did you go out into the desert to look at?
+7And as these went their way, Jesus began to say to the crowds concerning John, “What did you go out into the desert to look at?
 A reed shaken by the wind?

 9But why did you go out?
 To see a prophet?
 Yes, I say to you, and much more than a prophet.

-10This is he of whom it is written, Look!, I send my messenger before your face, who will prepare the road before you.a
+10This is he of whom it is written, Look!
+I send my messenger before your face, who will prepare the road before you.c

 11Truly I say to you, among those who are born of women there has not arisen a greater than John the Baptist.
 Yet the one who is the least important person in the Kingdom of Heaven is greater than he.